tjcarney89/swift-dictionary-readme-ios-0217/README.md

 ## Overview

-In this lesson, we'll cover dictionaries, an important data tructure in Swift.
+In this lesson, we'll cover dictionaries, an important data structure in Swift.

 ## Learning Objectives